-- The Bronze, Gold, and Platinum medical coverage levels have a traditional deductible.
+- The Bronze, Silver, Gold, and Platinum medical coverage levels have a traditional deductible.
 Once a covered family member meets the individual deductible, your insurance will begin paying benefits for that family member.
 Charges for all other covered family members will continue to count toward the family deductible.
-Once the family deductible is met, your insurance will pay benefits for all covered family members. - The Bronze Plus and Silver medical coverage levels have a "true family deductible."
-This means that the entire family deductible must be met before your insurance will pay benefits for any covered family members.
-There is no "individual deductible" in these coverage levels when you have family coverage.
+Once the family deductible is met, your insurance will pay benefits for all covered family members. - The Bronze Plus medical coverage level has a "true family deductible."1 This means that the entire family deductible must be met before your insurance will pay benefits for any covered family members.
+There is no "individual deductible" in this coverage level when you have family coverage.

-To clarify, if you choose a Bronze Plus or Silver coverage level, the individual deductible only applies if you cover just yourself.
+To clarify, if you choose a Bronze Plus coverage level, the individual deductible only applies if you cover just yourself.
 If you choose to cover dependents too, though, you must satisfy the family deductible before coinsurance will kick in, even if only one family member has expenses.